chastitywhiterose/Chastity-Chess-Chapters/ChasteBase/All Free Chess Databases.md

 https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/

+the -D flag is very important when combining databases because it removes duplicate games.
+Different free databases may include some of the same top games by chess masters.

 All of the the required flags are documented and I believe that proper use of this tool will save me hundreds of hours of filtering through games manually.
 That's why I write all of these things down because this information will save me and many other people tons of time and possibly money.

 ## More information about popular databases.